Anees-Mon/insta-share/README.md

 - When the HTTP GET request made is unsuccessful, then the failure view along with a retry button is displayed throught the application.

 ## Tech

 - HTML
 - CSS
 - React JS

-Insta Share is open sourced with a [public repository][gitRepoUrl] on GitHub
+Insta Share is open sourced with a [public repository][gitrepourl] on GitHub

 ## Tools

 - React router
 - React slick
 - JS cookie
 - React spinner
 - React icons

 ## Installation